avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 Note that operating a pool requires monitoring validators performance and changing validators nominated by the pool based on validators performance.

-# Creating a pool

-## Create a pool owner account
-1. Create a user account using the Karma Coin App.
-2. Set up a web page, a social media page, or a Linktree page for your pool to provide information about it.
-3. Set the social url of your account to your pool's web page.
-This enables users to learn more about your pool when considering which pool to join.
-To set the url tap `Set Profile Social Link` in the app's main menu.
-4. Export your account's `backup words` from the app, write them down on a paper and store it in a safe place with your other important documents.
-To access the backwords, tap `Backup Account` from the app's main menu.
+## Creating the Pool's Owner Account
+You can create a new Karmachain account in the polkadot.js browser extension or import an account created in the Karma Coin App to the extension.
-5. Make sure your account has sufficient funds to post the `minimum pool creation bond amount`.
-On Testnet 3 this is 5 Karma Coins.
+You need to have sufficient funds in your accounts to create the pool's intial bond.
+In Testnet 3 the bond's minumum amount is 5 Karma Coins.

+### Option 1 - Import a Karma Coin account
+1. Open the `polkadot.js browser externsion` in your web browser.
+2. Click on the '+' button and select `import account from pre-existing seed`.
+3. Paste your account backup words that you copied from the Karma Coin App.
+4. Choose the Karma Coin network for the account. e.g. `Karmachain TN3` for a testnet pool or `Karmachain Mainnet` for a mainnet pool.
+5. Enter account description and set password.

+### Option 2 - Create a new account
-6. Open the `polkadot.js browser externsion` in your web browser.
+1. Open the `polkadot.js browser externsion` in your web browser.
-7. Click on the '+' button and select `import account from pre-existing seed`.
-Paste your account backup words and choose to use it with a Karma Coin network. e.g. `Karmachain TN3` for a testnet pool or `Karmachain Mainnet` for a mainnet pool.
+2. Click the '+' icon and select `Create new account`.
+3. Choose the Karma Coin network for the account. e.g. `Karmachain TN3` for a testnet pool or `Karmachain Mainnet` for a mainnet pool.
-8. Set the account's name to describe your pool. e.g. '[pool-name] owenr account' and set a password to enahance your account's security.
+4. Write down the account security words to paper and store it with your important documents.
+5. Enter account description and set password.

+---

-## Create the pool
+## Creating a pool

+### Create Pool's Web Page
+- Create a web page for your pool such as a social media page or a linktree page.
+- This page will be reviewed by Karma Coin users when considering which pool to join.
+- Add information abot your pool and about the pool's owner to this page.
+- Figure out the commision fee you are asking for maintaining the pool and add this information to the page.
+- Explain the reasons for your requested commision fee.
+- Copy the page friendly url.

+### Creater Pool

 Follow the steps below to create a pool using the web UI avaialble [https://testnet.karmaco.in/#/explorer]((https://testnet.karmaco.in/#/explorer).